 Significant New Revenue

-In addition to the increased local revenue, the project will also provide a significant boost for the local economy with the creation of well-paying jobs both in the short-term, during construction, and long-term, with employment opportunities to operate the facility once completed.
-It’s expected that approximately 895 construction jobs will be created at the peak of construction, and about 23 direct full-time employees during operation.
+In addition to the increased local revenue, the project injects funds into the local economy with the creation of long-term well-paying jobs.
+Approximately 900 construction jobs were created at the peak of construction, and 23 direct full-time workers have been employed since the plant began operations in 2018.

-Local merchants and other businesses will benefit from the increased economic activity resulting from the new jobs created in the area.
+Local merchants and other businesses have benefitted from the increased economic activity resulting from the new jobs created in the area.
 This new income is spent in the local economy because of CPV’s corporate philosophy to purchase local material, to the greatest extent possible, as just one of the ways of supporting the host community.

 Regional Environmental Benefits